alexander-milne/RES_NumberOfFloors/README.md

 1-> Large appartments, these take up 2 floors
 2-> Small appartments, these take up 1 floor

+## Example 1
-example-> An appartment block with 4 floors has 5 possible combinations:
+An appartment block with 4 floors has 5 possible combinations:

 1. ssss
 1. lss